Unemployment Insurance: Minnesota

 - Unemployment benefits are generally 50 percent of a person's average weekly salary up to a maximum amount.
 See Benefits.

-- Employers must follow certain recordkeeping and posting requirements.
-See Recordkeeping Requirements.
+- Employers must follow certain posting and recordkeeping requirements.
+See Notice and Posting Requirements; Recordkeeping Requirements.